Last Updated on

 The A1 also has a built-in level, and built-in level indicators to help you eliminate cant.
 If you have blinking pins, then make sure you read below on what that means.
 Additionally, the A1 has a newer sibling out in the market, the A1i.

-We’ll go over the differences below, and see if the upgrade is worth it.
+We’ll go over the differences in our review below, and see if the upgrade is worth it.

 - Built-in range finder